billbudge/Diagrammar/README.md

 ## Building expressions and grouping

-Circuit elements for built-in operations can be combined to form useful expressions.
-Input and Output pins are used to specify imports and exports, assign labels, and connect common imports.
+For now, let's imagine a language with one value type, which can represent numbers, strings, arrays, or other types of objects.
+Then our circuits can be simpler, with only one primitive wire and pin type.
+Circuit elements for built-in operations can be provided by the language, and combined to form useful expressions.
+Input and Output pin elements can be used to specify imports and exports, assign labels, and connect common imports.

 In the diagram below, we are creating: